webjunkie/arches/docbox/003_data_model.md

 The RDM (Reference Data Manager) stores all of the vocabularies used in your Arches installation.
 Whether they are simple wordlists or a polyhierarchical thesauri, these vocabularies are stored as "concept schemes" and can be viewed as an aggregation of one or more concepts and the semantic relationships (links) between those concepts.

-In the data model, a concept scheme consists of a set of Concept instances, each paired with a Value, and all related to each other as defined by a series of Relation instances.
-As such, instead of storing "Chimney" as the value for a component type, a node may instead store a Concept, whose value is "Chimney".
-This allows for concept to have alternative labels and support multiple languages.
+In the data model, a concept scheme consists of a set of Concept instances, each paired with a Value.
+In our running name/name_type example, the `E55_NAME_TYPE` Node would be linked to a Concept (`E55_NAME_TYPE`) which would have two child Concepts.
+Thus, where the user sees a dropdown containing "Primary" and "Alternate", these are actually the Values of `E55_NAME_TYPE`'s two descendent Concepts.
+The parent/child relationships between Concepts are stored as Relation instances.

 ```python
 class Concept(models.Model):